By: Of Counsel Lyndon Laird

 I write about business, power, and strategy

 All the “busy-ness,” activity, and productivity in the world may amount to nothing if the busy-ness relates to an unimportant issue.
-Worse, the busy-ness can be of negative value because it displaces and distracts from what is really important.
+Worse, the busy-ness can be of negative value because it (1) consumes our limited resources (time, energy, attention, money, cognition, and decision-making) and (2) displaces and distracts from what is really important.

 Only a few things really matter in a given case.
 Sometimes it’s just one thing.

 What’s important and what’s not important?
 That’s for you to find out.
 It will be different in every case.
-But some good rules of thumb are:
+But the crucial few that account for 90% of a matter’s value are:

 - The value of the case—is it worth your time and trouble?